WrightCD/100875122_COMP3123_Assignment2_reactjs/README.md

 ### Installation

 1. Clone both this and the backend to your local machine
+2. Run npm install for both apps to ensure all dependencies are added
-2. Run npm start for the backend on terminal.
+3. Run npm start for the backend on terminal.
-3. Run nmpm start for the front end on terminal.
+4. Run npm start for the front end on terminal.
+5. Alternatively you could run the front end via docker by building from the Dockerfile in assignment2_reactjs and running the container.

+NOTE: You must be in the correct folder when running npm commands

 ### Usage
 - Login: To login you simply enter a valid username and password.
 In case of failed login you will be told the issue ie wrong password